 Arnold argued that modern life was producing a society of 'Philistines' who only cared for material possessions and hedonistic pleasure.
 As a medicine for this moral and spiritual degradation, Arnold prescribed 'culture', which he defined as 'the best which has been thought and said in the world', stored in Europe's great literature, philosophy and history.
 By engaging with this heritage, he argued, humans could develop towards a higher state of mental and moral 'perfection'.

-The Freethinking panel discussion will address the significance of Culture and Anarchy and its legacy in ongoing arguments for the value of culture and the humanities.
-It will be hosted by Matthew Sweet and will feature:
+The Freethinking panel discussion addressed the significance of Culture and Anarchy and its legacy in ongoing arguments for the value of culture and the humanities.
+It was hosted by Matthew Sweet and featured:

 Tiffany Jenkins, Sociologst of Heritage

 Author of Keeping Their Marbles: How the Treasures of the Past Ended up in Museums, and Why They Should Stay There

 Author of High Minds: the Victorians and the Birth of Modern Britain

 Co-director of the Fun Palaces, an annual, free, nationwide celebration of arts and science.